 The end of the year is the perfect time to reflect on what procedures and routines worked well during the year and which ones need to be adjusted or scrapped all together.
 For example, you might want to consider what procedures you have in place for behavior tracking and consequences, incomplete assignments, absenteeism, technology usage, early finishers, and student celebrations (and the list goes on).
 It takes time for a teacher to find the classroom management procedures that work best for them.
 Below are some of the set-up resources I prepare at the end of the school year so I am ready to go when the students arrive.

-Make a lesson plan and photocopy everything you need at least for the first day of school (or the first week if that isn’t too overwhelming).
+Make a lesson plan and photocopy everything you need at least for the first day of school.
+If it is too much, prepping the first week is even better.
 When the rest of the teachers in your building are frantically prepping the first week back you will have time to personalize your classroom and materials for your particular student list(s).
-Even a point form list of what you will cover the first week is a good start if you don’t feel up to making full lesson plans.
+Even a point form list of what you will cover the first week is a good start..

 Here are my two favorite activities to do on the first day: